 Anyone who deals with a loved one who has a disability or needs special care knows it takes a toll on a marriage and a family.
 It was hard finding jobs that would accommodate my very much needed schedule.
 My husband and I worked opposite hours for a while, but things got easier, and we began a new groove again.
 However, when my daughter’s speech became conventional, I realized she could learn what others her age were learning.
 My daughter just needed more time on specific subjects.

 When my oldest daughter was in third grade and my youngest daughter was in first grade, I took them out of a public school to homeschool.
 It was a much-needed time for both of my daughters.
 My days were filled with homeschooling assignments and my afternoons were filled with work on a new website for the first business that my husband and I created together.
 Staying home proved to be more than we could all handle and two years later my girls were ready to go back to a smaller school and I went back to work for other employers.

 A Diagnosis of Scoliosis

 When my oldest daughter turned 11, they diagnosed her with scoliosis.
 We went through four years of back braces.
-Five years after they diagnosed her, she had a spinal fusion surgery.
+Six years after they diagnosed her, she had a spinal fusion surgery.
 In 2017, the same year my older daughter had surgery they diagnosed my youngest daughter with scoliosis.
 Staying home with my children during her recovery from surgery made me realize that there had to be more for my family.
 I wanted to feel like there was something I could do to turn our lives around somehow.
 Living paycheck to paycheck, a job to job, just to accommodate doctor’s appointments and schedules made me crave a sane outlet.